 "Elevating Anti-Corruption and Fraud Narratives, Training, Capacity-building, Advocacy, Public Education, Information Dissemination, Outreach, Awareness Creation and Sensitization Paradigms"

-But what are we individually, doing in our own small way to play a meaningful role in mitigating corruption and fraud at the international, national, local and community level, within our immediate environments and circles of influence?
+But what are we individually, doing in our own small way to play a meaningful role in mitigating systemic corruption and fraud at the international, national, local and community level, within our immediate environments and circles of influence?

 And can the fight to mitigate corruption and fraud be achieved?